NorskRegnesentral/smms/README.md

 # SemiMarkovMultistate
-Code for a paper on semi-markovian multistate models
+Code for the paper "Semi-Markovian parametric multi-state models for interval censored data" (Aastveit, Cunen and Hjort, 2022).